2017 Festival Concerts

 Beilman, Collins, Kahane

-Schubert – Fantasie for violin and piano in C Major
+Schubert – Fantasie for violin and piano in C Major, D. 934

-Jake Heggie – Earthrise for saw and string quartet (world premiere)
+Jake Heggie – Earthrise for saw and string quartet (2017) World Premiere (in honor of William Anders)

 Orne, Miró Quartet